lmfit/lmfit-py/doc/model.rst

-A very common application of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena, and then wants to adjust the numerical values for the model to most closely match some particular data.
+A very common application of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena, and wants to adjust the numerical values for the model to most closely match some particular data.
 Within the :mod:`scipy` world, such curve fitting problems are commonly solved with :func:`scipy.optimize.curve_fit`, which simply calls